sarvesh4396/zippyshare-downloader/README.md

 # ZippyShare Downloader

-This is a simple web-app that calculates the length of a YouTube playlist.
+This is a simple web-app that downloads files from zippyshare in bulk provided links.

-It also shows the length of a playlist at increased speeds of 1.25x, 1.50x, 1.75x and 2x.

 It is built with [FastApi](https://fastapi.tiangolo.com/) and deployed on [Vercel](https://vercel.com/)